-Commemorating National Native American Heritage Month in November, the NATA Now blog will highlight some of NATA’s Native/Indigenous American leaders and their impact on the athletic training profession.
+Commemorating National Native American Heritage Month in November, the NATA Now blog is highlighting some of NATA’s Native/Indigenous American athletic training leaders and their impact on the profession.

 Growing up on a small reservation in Montana, Matea Barber, MS, LAT, ATC, and her classmates at Hot Springs High School didn’t have access to an athletic trainer.

 So when her college professor approached her with the idea of the profession as a career option, Barber had no clue what it would entail, she said.
 However, her love for sports and health care inspired her to obtain a bachelor’s degree in health and human performance, followed by a master’s degree in athletic training from Montana State University.

 “I didn't think twice,” she said.
 “I got into the program and am so thankful every day to give back to the small schools around Montana.”

 These schools are not the only beneficiaries of Barber’s leadership and service.
 Her orthopedics work in the secondary school setting, along with her advocacy activities as Montana Athletic Trainers’ Association (MTATA) Public Relations Committee chair and MTATA Secondary Schools Committee member, have helped to advance the profession in many ways.

 Read on to learn more about Barber’s impact.

 What was your first volunteer position within the athletic training profession and why did you get involved?

 I first got involved in the MTATA Secondary Schools Committee.
 I got involved to help inform high schools around the state about the importance of having access to athletic trainers.